La Perouse, New South Wales: Trams

 The former La Perouse tram line branched from Oxford Street at Taylor Square in Darlinghurst to run south along Flinders Street, then into its own tram reservation along the eastern side of Anzac Parade beside Moore Park.
 It then proceeded down the centre of Anzac Parade through Maroubra Junction, and Malabar to its balloon loop terminus at La Perouse.
 At Malabar, a single line branched off to serve Long Bay Gaol.
 The line was double track throughout.
 The line reached La Perouse in stages from 1900 to 1902.
 The Loop is the circular track that was built as part of the Sydney tram terminus at La Perouse.
 Closure was supported by the NRMA, but generally went against public opinion.
 Nevertheless, closure became Labor government policy and the system was wound down in stages, with withdrawal of the last service, to La Perouse in 1961.
 The line followed the current route of Transdev John Holland bus route 394X.

 Transport

-Ferries

-Wharves are being built at La Perouse and southward at Kurnell, for a ferry service between them.
+La Perouse is served by Transdev John Holland bus routes 390X to Bondi Junction and 394X to Museum railway station.

+In the 1890s a ferry service began operating between La Perouse and Kurnell.
+It ceased in 1974 after storms damaged the wharves.

+In February 2025 a new La Perouse ferry wharf opened.
+Two attempts to entice a private ferry operator to operate between La Perouse and Kurnell have not been successful.